Modeling Relationships

 To get the User and all their Orders, you perform a single Query operation: PK = "USER#123"

-This retrieves the entire collection in one go, sorted by date (because of the SK).
+This retrieves the entire collection in one go, natively sorted by date (because the SK acts as an inherent B-tree index).

 2. Many-to-Many (M:N)